HashiCorp · Vault-Associate

 Professionals specializing in HashiCorp tooling report average salaries in the range of $80,000 per year according to PayScale, with senior cloud security and platform engineering roles often commanding significantly more.
 The $70.50 exam fee and two-year validity period make it a high-ROI credential.
 It also serves as a stepping stone to the HashiCorp Vault Operations Professional certification, which targets advanced deployment and architectural design skills.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 622 questions.

 Explanation